Operating system: Hardware interrupt

 Input/output (I/O) devices are slower than the CPU.
 Therefore, it would slow down the computer if the CPU had to wait for each I/O to finish.
 Instead, a computer may implement interrupts for I/O completion, avoiding the need for polling or busy waiting.

 Some computers require an interrupt for each character or word, costing a significant amount of CPU time.
 Direct memory access (DMA) is an architecture feature to allow devices to bypass the CPU and access main memory directly.
 (Separate from the architecture, a device may perform direct memory access (Note: often in the form of a DMA chip for smaller systems and I/O channels for larger systems) to and from main memory either directly or via a bus.)
 (Note: Modern motherboards have a DMA controller.
 Additionally, a device may also have one.
 Visit SCSI RDMA Protocol.)

 Input/output

+Drivers

+The operating system includes device drivers to access input/output devices.

 Interrupt-driven I/O

 When a computer user types a key on the keyboard, typically the character appears immediately on the screen.
 Likewise, when a user moves a mouse, the cursor immediately moves across the screen.
 Each keystroke and mouse movement generates an interrupt called Interrupt-driven I/O. An interrupt-driven I/O occurs when a process causes an interrupt for every character or word transmitted.